NeonStack/neonstack.github.io/README.md

 ## Education

-- Currently pursuing a degree in [Your Degree] at [Your University].
+- Currently pursuing a degree in BSIT at Our Lady of Fatima University.
 - Completed various online courses, including SQL & Relational Databases, Responsive Web Design, and more.

 ## Trainings